 At Golden Agri-Resources (GAR), we grow around 10 million tonnes of fresh fruit bunches (FFBs) on more than 480,000 hectares of land every year.
-Getting the first phase of planting and growing a palm oil tree right is crucial to producing the best quality oil.
+Getting the first phase of planting and growing oil palms right is crucial to producing the best quality oil.

 - It all starts with a seed.
-High quality Dami Mas seeds are used by GAR farmers and are known for growing oil palm trees that produce higher yields and are naturally more resistant to diseases and pests.
+High quality Dami Mas seeds are used by GAR farmers and are known for growing oil palms that produce higher yields and are naturally more resistant to diseases and pests.